-Fig. 7(a), Fig. 7(b), and Fig. 7(c) show the behavior of the classification error rates of different algorithms as the VFH threshold is relaxed.
-The True Positive Rate (TPR) is the ratio of actual furniture correctly identified; The False Positive Rate (FPR) is the ratio of non-furniture incorrectly identified.
-Due to clustering errors explained below, not all objects in a test scene could be classified by VFH, VPOD, or any other algorithm.
-Fig. 7(a) shows the behaviour of VFH with full models on the dataset and the same algorithm with pre-filtering of clusters, as described in section V-C. Even if the VFH threshold is relaxed greatly, allowing many false positives, VFH still isn't able to correctly classify many clusters due to partial occlusions.
-Despite having a more than 40% false positive rate, plain VFH was not able to achieve the maximal possible classification rate on our dataset.
-Even at a low threshold, the original algorithm still produced a 5% false positive rate while only classifying 70%.
-Prefiltering provides only a modest reduction in the false positives produced by VFH.
-Pre-filtering alone does not account for all of the benefits of VPOD.
+Fig. 7(a), Fig. 7(b), and Fig. 7(c) visualize the behavior of the classification error rates of different algorithms as the VFH threshold is relaxed.
+The True Positive Rate (TPR) denotes the ratio of actual furniture correctly identified; the False Positive Rate (FPR) the ratio of non-furniture incorrectly identified.
+Due to clustering errors explained below, not all objects in all test scenes could be classified by VFH or VPOD (or could be by any other algorithm that classifies based on clusters).

+Fig. 7(a) shows the behaviour of vanilla VFH using only complete models on the dataset and the same algorithm with pre-filtering of clusters, as described in Section 5.3.
+Even if the VFH threshold is relaxed greatly, allowing many false positives, VFH is unable to correctly classify many clusters due to partial occlusions.
+Despite having more than 40% false positive rate, vanilla VFH was not able to achieve the maximal possible classification rate on our dataset.
+Even at a low threshold, vanilla VFH still produced a 5% false positive rate while only classifying 70%.
+Prefiltering provides only a modest reduction in the false positives produced by